 Treat Yourself — Spice Up Your Day.
 Regain the lost glucose.

 I eat cottage cheese or chicken or some fancy vegetable curry for lunch, a few times of the week.
 Something delicious that makes me drool when I think of it.
 Even if preparing the lunch takes 10 minutes more.
 Those 10 minutes increases my efficiency and energizes my mood.
-I work towards the lunch, most of the times.
+I work towards lunch, most of the time.

 Treat yourself.
 Give incentives to yourself.